 Some of the hotels listed below are known to Hedonistic Hiking and others are recommendations from people who have extended their walking tour in Italy in Bologna.
 If you are joining our Northern Tuscany and Ravenna tour the meeting point hotel will be the Star Hotel Excelsior Bologna, which is in front of the Central Train Station.

-The group Bologna Arts Hotels has four lovely 3 and 4 star properties which are all well placed in the centre of the city.
+The group Bologna Arts Hotels has two lovely 3 and 4 star properties which are all well placed in the centre of the city.

 Albergo delle Drapperie